The Yarn

 Ronit Rubinstein, artistic director

 Ronit has been a fixture of the Toronto storytelling scene for over a decade.
 She’s been a featured performer at The Toronto International Storytelling Festival, and regularly appears at shows like Replay Storytelling, Tales Toronto, Listen to This!, and The Spit.
 Her first full-length storytelling show, Things My Dad Kept, had a sold-out run at the 2025 Toronto Fringe Festival, where it garnered rave reviews and won T.O.
 Live’s Best of Fringe.
-You can catch Things My Dad Kept March 4th at the Leah Posluns Theatre.
+It has since gone on to performances at the Meridian Arts Centre, and Leah Posluns Theatre.

 Ronit is also a playwright whose work has been produced and read across North America, and a proud winner of the Cayle Chernin Award for Theatre.
 When not writing and performing, Ronit is a teacher and tutor of standardized tests, and is the human in charge of spoiling the world's most enthusiastic cockapoo, Moishe.